hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] pull the CPU & GPU & Memory audit stuff about processes & usage into an an improved GPU & CPU & Memory logger (which is then turned into a daily report by the log_analysis_.sh script)
     - idea would be that logger is dynamic stuff, audit tells you general state of the system (a bit more static)
 - [ ] log containers being spun up / down,
+    - incl resource allocation, user ID, name, etc
-    - incl resource allocation
+    - this will be the basis of the intelligent resource allocation
-    - user ID
-    - name
-    - etc
 - [ ] set up workflow that monitors which containers have been allocated which GPUs currently
+    - plan for this fully documented [here](../docs-admin/gpu-allocation-implementation.md)
 - [ ] once have worked out how users are added / recorded -> update the system audit that tracks users
     - [ ] + add a tracking of users logging in
     - [ ] + add tracking of which users are doing which PIDs etc